Thursday, 28 June 2012

 It was a dusty, terraced slope with patches of dry grass under olive and chestnut trees.
 The office was closed (it was 1:30 pm), but the woman in charge was chatting outside and invited us to settle in, so we found a spot between the caravans, cast ourselves down on our bedrolls and did not move for a long time.

-We have a little five-point scheme of our own for comparing the showers at camping grounds, with one point each for temperature, strength of flow, ability to adjust the former two, size and convenience of cubicle, and general elegance.
+We have a little five-point scheme of our own for comparing the showers at camping grounds, with one point each for temperature, strength of flow, adjustability of the former two, size and convenience of cubicle, and general elegance.
 On this scale, Keith scored the showers at Maubec at a magnificent 5, which galvanised me to try them as well and I agreed.

 Restored by this inactivity, we rose and walked very slowly back to investigate the possibilities for dinner.